-Correction of register.
+Correction of register

-- (b) enter any change in the name, address or description of the person who is registered as proprietor of a trade mark; - (c) cancel the entry of a trade mark on the register; - (d) strike out any goods or classes of goods from those in respect of which a trade mark is registered; or - (e) enter a disclaimer or memorandum relating to a trade mark which does not in any way extend the rights given by the existing registration of the trade mark.

-(2) The Registrar may, on request made in the prescribed manner by a registered user of a trade mark, correct any error, or enter any change, in the name, address or description of the registered user.

-(3) Any decision of the Registrar under this section shall be subject to appeal to the Court.
+- 35.-(1) The Registrar may, on request made in the prescribed manner by the registered proprietor- - (a) correct any error in the name, address or description of the registered proprietor of a trade mark; - (b) enter any change in the name, address or description of the person who is registered as proprietor of a trade mark; - (c) cancel the entry of a trade mark on the register; - (d) strike out any goods or services b or classes of goods from those in respect of which a trade mark is registered; or - (e) enter a disclaimer or memorandum relating to a trade mark which does not in any way extend to the rights given by the existing registration of the trade mark. - (2) The Registrar may, on request made in the prescribed manner by a registered user of a trade mark, correct any error, or enter any change, in the name, address or description of the registered user - (3) Any decision of the Registrar under this section shall be subject to appeal to the Court.